 FACTBOX-Labor, environment, drugs top changes to North American trade deal

+The deal included a new mechanism under which the United States and Canada can create panels of labor experts to investigate union complaints at Mexican factories.
+The experts will be able to impose penalties on the plant's exports of goods and services if violations of the freedom to organize or collectively bargain are detected, Canada and the U.S. House Ways and Means Committee said.

+Mexico's chief negotiator, Jesus Seade, sought to play down the impact of such "rapid panels," saying he had fended off U.S. union demands to place foreign labor inspectors in Mexican factories.
+The rapid panels would be formed after three months and only in response to repeated complaints.
+They would be selected from a roster of experts, including one from each country involved in the dispute and one chosen by a third party, Seade said.

-"Labor attaches" will be based in Mexico and will provide on-the-ground information about Mexico’s labor practices, the Democrats' fact sheet said.
-Goods and services that are not produced in compliance with freedom to associate and collective bargaining obligations will be subject to penalties.
-The United States also will establish a new interagency committee that will monitor Mexico's implementation of labor reforms and compliance with the pact.
+"These are not inspectors, they are not unilateral," Seade said.
+"Labor attaches" will be based in Mexico and will provide on-the-ground information about Mexico's labor practices, the Democrats' fact sheet said.
+The United States also will establish an interagency committee that will monitor Mexico's implementation of labor reforms and compliance with the pact.

 The deal creates a presumption that an environmental violation affects trade and investment and will require the other governments to prove otherwise.
 The deal also allows the 1987 Montreal Protocol, a global agreement to phase out production of ozone-depleting substances, to be included in the trade pact.